raffimolero/kelasu/README.md

               J ║                     ║ J
                 ╚[0-1-2-3-4-5-6-7-8-9]╝

+      -- Diplomats can Convert pieces to their side.
+-- Yes, you can convert stones to get more Energy per turn.
   -- Converting a piece sacrifices the original Diplomat.

 -------------------------------------------------------